Judge of the Constitutional Court

-Artūrs Kučs was a member of the Examination Commission of the Latvian Council of Sworn Advocates, a member of the Ethics Committee of the Latvian Association of Journalists, and at his time – during the period between 2008 and 2011 – also an arbitrator at the Academic Arbitration Court of the University of Latvia.
+Artūrs Kučs was a member of the Examination Commission of the Latvian Council of Sworn Advocates, a member of the Ethics Committee of the Latvian Association of Journalists, and during the period between 2008 and 2011 also an Arbitrator at the Academic Arbitration Court of the University of Latvia.

 Artūrs Kučs has conducted scientific research on human rights also abroad, often under prestigious grant programmes.
 It is especially noteworthy that, as a Fulbright grantee, Artūrs Kučs conducted a research at the University of Connecticut, Hartford (USA) on the freedom of speech doctrine in the judicial practice of the United States of America and the practice of the European Court of Human Rights.

-Artūrs Kučs is the author of publications on the international human rights and their significance, the practice of the European Court of Human Rights, the fundamental rights established in the EU regulations, protection of human rights in Latvia, and other similar topics.
+Artūrs Kučs is the author of numerous publications on media law, the international human rights and their importance, the practice of the European Court of Human Rights, the fundamental rights established in the EU regulations, protection of human rights in Latvia, and other similar topics.